MinhHungPhan/aws-hands-on-labs/05-AWS-Lambda/02-associate/01-lambda-development-with-api-gateway-and-cognito/02-setting-up-api-gateway/README.md

 After creating your API, the next step is to integrate it with Lambda functions.
 Integrating AWS Lambda functions with API Gateway enables you to create dynamic, serverless APIs quickly.
 This integration allows your API to execute code in response to HTTP requests without managing infrastructure.

 In this detailed guide, we'll walk through creating a route in API Gateway, attaching a Lambda function to that route, and testing the integration.
-We’ll use a Lambda function (`statisticalCalculation`) that calculates a factorial, as created in a previous tutorial.
+We’ll use a Lambda function (`factorialCalculation`) that calculates a factorial, as created in a previous tutorial.

 ### Step 1: Create a Route for API